prakashkarmakar502-crypto/AI-First-CRM-HCP-Module-Log-Interaction-Screen-/README.md

 # 📄 License

-This project is developed as part of an **AI-First CRM HCP Module Assignment** for educational and demonstration purposes.
+This project is developed as part of an **AI-First CRM HCP Module Assignment** for round 1 assignment at AIVOA.AI.

 ---